Outstandinggirl13/product-preview-card-component-main/README.md

         position: static;
     }
 ```
-This prevents the footer from overlapping the ```<section>``` element and ensures it remains part of the document flow.
+This prevents the footer from overlapping the ```<section>``` element and ensures it remains a part of the document flow.
 With these adjustments, the webpage on the iPhone SE looks much better, although now you need to scroll down to see the attribution.

-Initial screen displayed when the user enters the webpage on the iPhone SE:
+Now, when a user enters the webpage on the iPhone SE, the screen is displayed as follows:

 <img src="./screenshots/fixed-iPhone-SE-cropped.png" alt="Initial screen on the iPhone SE without the footer issue" width="375">